Nelson, Caerphilly: Transport

 Originally created as a result of transport needs for the Llancaiach Colliery, the Taff Vale Railway's Llancaiach Branch serviced only freight needs until the development of the Taff Vale Extension, which brought about the introduction of passenger services from 1862.
 Nelson's position as a junction station was increased after it was joined by a passenger and freight line to Dowlais on the Taff Bargoed branch which opened in 1876 and closed in 1964.
 Passenger services from Pontypridd were withdrawn along the Llancaiach Branch from 1932, and the Taff Vale Extension from 1964 as part of the Beeching cuts.
 The station was demolished in 1972, but a very small part of the TVE Vale Of Neath line still exists to service the freight associated with coal extraction of the Ffos-y-fran Land Reclamation Scheme on the Taff Bargoed branch.
 Since the closure of its railway stations, the closest railway station to Nelson is two miles away at Ystrad Mynach.

 Nelson lies one mile east of the A470 Abercynon roundabout, while the A472 trunk road bypasses the village.
 Bus services are provided by various companies and exist to the towns of Bargoed, Blackwood, Caerphilly, Merthyr Tydfil, Pontypridd, Treharris and Ystrad Mynach.
 The direct bus service to Cardiff was discontinued in 2009, with a change at Pontypridd now required.

 As part of the South Wales Metro project, rail service to Nelson branching from Ystryd Mynach could be reinstated.

+The Taff Trail and route 47 on the National Cycle Network pass near and through Nelson.